Health Policy and Management Professional Development and Career Services

 The Office of Professional Development and Alumni Relations exists to assist students with a seamless transition into the professional work force upon graduation.
 This unique program enhances the visibility of students through professional relationships and industry contacts that are second to none.

 The Career Services Office (CSO) supports summer internships, career placement, career resources, departmental alumni activities/alumni related events, and alumni database liaison functions for undergraduates and residential Master’s students.

 Residential Master’s Program Placement Statistics, Class of 2014

 The Department of Health Policy and Management (HPM) prepares students for management positions in various health related settings that include – hospitals, health systems, consulting, insurance, pharmaceutical firms, government agencies, and public health organizations.

 The HPM residential master’s curriculum allows students to focus in the following areas- financial management, strategic planning, outcomes research, managed care, quality management, and policy analysis.

-The Department is currently ranked second among all accredited programs in health services administration and management nationally.
+The Department is currently ranked fifth among all accredited programs in health services administration and management according to the most recent US News & World Report rankings.
 Two of the Department’s professional Master’s degrees – the MHA (Masters in Healthcare Administration) and MSPH (Master of Science in Public Health) are included in the following placement data.
 There is some overlap in the various organizations where the graduates of these two degrees secure employment.

-The graduation rate for the 2013 cohort was 100% (graduation rate for the Executive Master’s Program was 95%).
-The full time job placement rate three months after graduation was 93% for both the residential MHA and MSPH degrees.
+The graduation rate for the residential 2014 cohort was 100% (graduation rate for the Executive Master’s Program was 95%).
+The full time job placement rate three months after graduation was 98% for both the residential MHA and MSPH degrees.

 Click pie charts to enlarge